gruckion/learning-web-components-and-stenciljs/README.md

 # Template slots

 We can add our text within the component back by using templates slots.
 The `<slot></slot>` element allows as to mark the location within our template where the inner conent of our web component should be place.

+# Defining Templates within the web component

+To have a self contained web component we would like to move our `<template></template>` to be within our web component.
+We can do this by setting the innerHTML of the shadowRoot within the constructor to be the content within the `<template>`.